What impact does the GDPR have on clubs and associations?

 Data protection impact assessment for clubs and associations

-A data protection impact assessment is required if data processing is likely to result in a high risk to the rights and freedoms of data subjects.
+One Data protection impact assessment is required if data processing is likely to result in a high risk to the rights and freedoms of data subjects.
 Data protection impact assessments are important accountability tools and are one of the requirements that clubs and associations must meet in order to protect the personal data they process.
-A data protection impact assessment may require specific legal and data protection expertise or tools that your association board does not have.
-2B Advice can support your club or association with data protection impact assessment expertise.
+A Data protection impact assessment may require specialized legal and data protection expertise or tools that your association board does not have.
+2B Advice can provide your club or association with expertise in Data protection impact assessment support.

 Always keep the privacy policy on the website of your club or association up to date